bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Chat_Window_API.md

 * When a refresh event occurs, scripts may detect this using the conditions:
   - `<event_ui_triggered screen="'Chat_Window_API'" control="'refreshmd'"/>`
   - `<event_ui_triggered screen="'Chat_Window_API'" control="'refreshai'"/>`
+  - Note: the refresh signal will arrive after files are reloaded.

 ### MD Chat Window API Cues